August 30, 2017

 If you file for Chapter 7 bankruptcy in Massachusetts, you can protect some or all of your property with Massachusetts’s bankruptcy exemptions.
 The bankruptcy exemptions in Massachusetts also play a role in Chapter 13 bankruptcy.
 Read on to learn about what property is covered by Massachusetts’s bankruptcy exemptions.

-For a general overview of bankruptcy exemptions, visit the Bankruptcy Exemption topic page.
+For a general overview of bankruptcy exemptions, see Bankruptcy Exemptions.

 Here are some of the most common exemptions available under Massachusetts law.